 As the Executive Director of the Wisconsin Institute for Peace and Conflict Studies, I invite your institution to consider enrolling as a member of WIPCS.
 Membership in this organization is a particularly cost-effective and expedient way to foster student and faculty development and understanding of global issues and to enrich classroom and co-curricular learning.
 Institutional membership is $950 per year, and offers a wealth of benefits including:

 - Speakers Program.
 Faculty from participating institutions may invite our speakers to their campus at no charge.
 Speakers can augment a course or provide a public lecture for the community and for student organizations.

-- Journal for the Study of Peace and Conflict.
-The Institute publishes an annual, peer-reviewed scholarly journal with papers, opinion pieces, and book reviews on topics relevant to the Institute’s mission.
+- Academic blog space for discussion of peace and conflict issues.
+The Institute maintain a peer-reviewed scholarly blog with short opinion pieces, academic abstracts, and book reviews on topics relevant to the Institute’s mission.

 - Cooperative Research, Faculty Development, and Curriculum Consulting.
 Faculty from WIPCS member institutions network across the state and across disciplinary boundaries to share expertise and resources.
 Faculty invite colleagues from the Speakers Program list to speak to their classes and give public lectures, and they consult each other on peace and conflict studies pedagogy.

 - Annual Distinguished Faculty and Student Awards.
 Recognizing outstanding faculty contributions in the field brings greater state-level exposure to our member institutions, while student awards recognize young Wisconsin scholars and further their academic and career objectives.

 All programs are available to member institutions at no charge, except for individual conference attendance fees, and member institutions are encouraged to schedule as many programs as their calendars can accommodate.
 Your faculty, staff, and students can simply contact our central office to make arrangements.